SOHU-Co/kafka-node/README.md

 ```

 ### createTopics(topics, async, cb)
-This method is used to create topics in kafka server, only work when kafka server set `auto.create.topics.enable` true, our client simply send a metadata request to let server auto crate topics. when `async` set false, this method not return util all topics are created, otherwise return immediately.
+This method is used to create topics in kafka server, only work when kafka server set `auto.create.topics.enable` true, our client simply send a metadata request to let server auto crate topics. when `async` set false, this method does not return util all topics are created, otherwise return immediately.

 * `topics`: **Array**,array of topics
 * `async`: **Boolean**,async or sync